hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/README.rst

 import pytest

 # Placeholder for the actual endpoints module.
 Replace with your code.
-# This example demonstrates a basic structure.
+# This example demonStartes a basic structure.
 class PrestashopAPI:
     def create_product(self, product_data):
         # Simulate a call to the PrestaShop API